DimagiPerera/Moto_Service_App/README.md

 Member 4 - IT20121242 (YomalDulanjana)

-Brief Description of Project - In here we have implemented mobile application which has the capability of managing the bike service center functionaliyies in an automated way.
+Brief Description of Project - In here we have implemented a mobile application which has the capability of managing the bike service center functionalities in an automated way.

 Technologies used - Java , Firebase , Android Studio